Date of Birth:

 “If it wasn't for the coffee, I'd have no identifiable personality whatsover.”

 David Letterman (born David Michael Letterman on April 12, 1947 in Indianapolis, IN) is a television host, comedian, and producer.
 After moving to Los Angeles in 1975, David began working as a comedy writer, while also performing stand-up at the famed Comedy Store.
 In 1977, he began working on a variety of television shows, before catching the attention of Johnny Carson.
 He would become a regular guest on The Tonight Show Starring Johnny Carson, and became a regular guest host, starting in 1978.
 In 1980, he was given a morning show on NBC, The David Letterman Show, though it was quickly cancelled.
 NBC wanted to hang onto David, giving him a late night show, which premiered on Feb.
 1, 1982.
 In 1992, when Johnny Carson retired, it was widely believed that David would take over for him.
 When NBC passed him over in favor of Jay Leno, David left to start his own show at CBS, called the Late Show with David Letterman, which premiered in August of 1993.
 He’s hosted ever since.
 David’s production company, Worldwide Pants, produces his show, The Late Late Show with Craig Ferguson, and several prime-time comedies, including Everybody Loves Raymond.
-On April 3, 2014, David announced that he’d be retiring in 2015.
+On April 3, 2014, David announced that he’d be retiring in 2015, with his final show scheduled for May 20.
 Stephen Colbert will replace him on the Late Show.

 Best Known For: